 The Feed is formed

-In February 2014, to secure its legacy, Leap registered a Community Interest Company which traded as The Feed.
-This was the trading part of the organisation aimed at selling food to generate revenue.
+In February 2014, to secure its future, Leap registered a Community Interest Company which traded as The Feed.
+This was the part of the organisation aimed at selling food to generate revenue.

-The first public retail outlet for The Feed was a stall on Norwich Market which was set up following a successful crowdfunding with significant support from Kettle Foods, businesses and individuals.
+The first public retail outlet for The Feed was a stall on Norwich Market which opened in 2017 following a successful crowdfunding with significant support from Kettle Foods, businesses and individuals.

 In November 2018 the time had come to bring together all the activity of The Feed under one roof.
-Our premises on Prince of Wales Road gave us an indoor cafe space, a full kitchen to provide our supported work experience programme, office space, a meeting area and storage.
+Our premises on Prince of Wales Road gave us an indoor café, a full kitchen to provide our supported work experience programme, office space, a meeting area and storage.
 It also brought the potential to start a catering business which happened soon after.

 Growth in 2021 and 2022

 Despite the challenges of the covid pandemic, we found ways to grow and opened four new cafés in nine months.
 In summer 2022 we opened a Social Supermarket.

 May 2021 - we took over the running of the staff bistro at Kettle Foods' factory in Bowthorpe.